Antenna Element

 [6]:

-# Here the "drawRadiation" method is used again to draw a 3D graph of directivity.
-This time however, we are
+# Here, the 'drawRadiation' method is used again to generate a 3D plot of directivity.

 radValues = el.drawRadiation(theta=np.arange(0,180.1,2), phi=np.arange(-180,180.1,2),